Merubokkusu/Discord-S.C.U.M/contributing.md

 - [ ] The [project FAQ](https://github.com/Merubokkusu/Discord-S.C.U.M#faq)
 - [ ] Search for your question in [old existing issues](https://github.com/Merubokkusu/Discord-S.C.U.M/issues)
 - [ ] If you encountered an error message, try googling the error message and see if you find an answer
-- [ ] Check if the same issue exists if you uninstall the websocket-client library on your system (using `pip uninstall discum` or maybe `pip3 uninstall discum`) and install the
+- [ ] Check if the same issue exists if you uninstall the Discord-S.C.U.M library on your system (using `pip uninstall discum` or maybe `pip3 uninstall discum`) and install the
 [latest master branch](https://github.com/Merubokkusu/Discord-S.C.U.M)